Firozpur

-Firozpur, (pronunciation: [fɪroːzpʊr]) also known as Ferozepur, (Note: There are various archaic and modern spellings of the city, such as Ferozepore, Ferozepur, Ferozpore, Ferozepur, Ferozpur, Firozpore, Firozpur, and others.
+Firozpur, (pronunciation: [fɪroːz.pʊɾ]) also known as Ferozepur, (Note: There are various archaic and modern spellings of the city, such as Ferozepore, Ferozepur, Ferozpore, Ferozepur, Ferozpur, Firozpore, Firozpur, and others.
 The official spelling presently used by the government of the state of Punjab (India) is 'Firozpur'.) is a city on the banks of the Sutlej River in the Firozpur District of Punjab, India.
 After the Partition of India in 1947, it became a border town on the India–Pakistan border with memorials to soldiers who died fighting for India.

-It is located on the banks of the Sutlej River on the India–Pakistan border.
 The nearby Firozpur Cantonment is a major cantonment of the country.

 Etymology

-The name of Ferozepore is said to derive either from Feroz Shah Tughlaq, sultan of Delhi, or from a Bhatti chief, named Feroze Khan, who was a mid-16th century Manj Rajput chief.
+The name, Ferozepore, is said to derive either from Feroz Shah Tughlaq, sultan of Delhi, or from a Bhatti chief, named Feroze Khan, who was a mid-16th century Manj Rajput chief.
 A popular name for the locality is Shaheedon-ki-dharti ("the land of martyrs").

 History

 Early history

 Painting of Sultan Firuz Shah Tughlaq.
-Kept in the collection of the Raza Library Rampur.
+Kept in the collection of the Raza Library, Rampur.

 The city of Firozpur was founded by Firoz Shah Tughlaq, a ruler of the Tughluq dynasty, who reigned over the Sultanate of Delhi from 1351 to 1388.
 The Ferozepur Fortress is said to have been constructed in the 14th century during the reign of Firoz Shah of the Delhi Sultanate.
 The Manj Rajput chief, Feroze Khan, was a prominent figure in the region in the mid-16th century.
 The locality's trade was dominated by the Bhabra Jain community.
 However, due to an epidemic in 1543, much of these traders shifted to Kot Ise Khan.